Leicester 3-1 Liverpool: Alisson blunders again as Foxes score three goals in seven minutes to go second

 Firstly, Youri Tielemans' searching pass for Barnes caused a calamitous mix-up between the onrushing Alisson and debutant Kabak as the rookie defender's attempts to intercept effectively took his goalkeeper out of the game, allowing Vardy to run in and gleefully accept the gift.

-Klopp cursed Alisson's latest blunder but he was still gathering himself when Leicester doubled their lead as Wilfred Ndidi unleashed Barnes behind Liverpool's dishevelled backline with his shot finding the bottom corner.
+Klopp cursed Alisson's latest blunder but he was still gathering himself when Leicester doubled their lead as Wilfred Ndidi unleashed Barnes behind Liverpool's dishevelled backline with his shot finding the bottom corner to end the contest.

 Liverpool cling on to fourth spot for now but, 30 points worse off than they were at this stage last season, a game that tipped on its axis only underlined just how far the mighty have fallen.